 Dana Hall students, regardless of previous music experience, may enroll in private music lessons through the Dana Hall School of Music.
 Instruction is offered in voice, including classical, jazz/pop and musical theatre, and on a wide variety of instruments, including piano, violin, viola, cello, double bass, guitar, drums, flute, clarinet, trumpet, French horn, oboe, saxophone, trombone, harp, electric guitar, and electric bass, and erhu.
 Private music lessons take place once per week at the Dana Hall School of Music and are typically scheduled after school for Middle School students.
 Dana Hall music faculty members are professional musicians and educators drawn from the Boston area, and they tailor private lessons to address the learning style and goals of each student, from the beginner to the advanced student aspiring to a career in music.
 Numerous recital opportunities are available to students throughout the year.
 Students and their families may also enjoy music faculty and guest artist performances at Beveridge Hall throughout the year.
 Students may enroll in private music instruction over multiple years.
 (Open to students in grades 5-8.
 Full year.
 Ongoing registration.
 Additional music tuition charges apply.
 Please visit the School of Music portion of the Dana Hall website for more information.)

 The fifth- and sixth-grade students come together to form this choral group.
 The Chorus sings a variety of music while learning about breathing, intonation, and reading music.
-Chorus performs four times a year, including a featured performance in the annual Revels production.
+Chorus performs throughout the academic year, including a featured performance in the annual Revels production.
+(This course meets twice per week for the full year.)

 Building upon the skills they have gained in 5th and 6th grade, students in grades 7 and 8 use discipline-specific digital tools in all of their academic classes.
 Graphing tools and digital spreadsheets allow students to depict mathematical and scientific information; mapping tools, multimedia and publishing applications enhance the humanities; digital audio and video media are incorporated into language courses, and electronic research tools are used throughout the curriculum.

-Chorus sings a variety of music ranging from folk songs to musical theatre pieces to neo-classical arrangements.
+Chorus sings a variety of music ranging from folk songs to musical theater pieces to neo-classical arrangements.
 Intonation and music theory are key elements of this ensemble.

 Although the School maintains a strong belief in the value of participating in Dana Hall team sports, on occasion, a Middle School student's involvement in an organized athletic activity not offered at Dana Hall may be significant enough to provide a similar learning experience.
 In such instances, students are allowed to apply for an Independent Study in Athletics for one trimester.
 Applications are reviewed by the Director of the Middle School and the Director of Athletics, Health, and Wellness, in consultation with relevant coaches/instructors.